 Ikhaya Loxolo was founded in 2005 by a German couple, Alexandra and Michael Guenther, with the support of traditional leaders of the local village Hobeni.

-Hobeni is as remote as it can get in the Eastern Cape, located about 10km inland from the Cwebe Nature Reserve on the Wild Coast and about 130km east of Mthatha.
+Hobeni is as remote as it can get in the Eastern Cape, located about 10km inland from the Cwebe Nature Reserve on the Wild Coast and about 130km south of Mthatha.
 The nearest town, Elliotdale, is about 60km away.

 Ikhaya Loxolo is a registered NPO, registration number: 032-852-NPO